goauthentik/authentik/website/integrations/services/linkwarden/index.md

 ## What is Linkwarden

-> Linkwarden is an open-source collaborative bookmark manager to collect, organize and preserve webpages.
+> Linkwarden is an open-source collaborative bookmark manager used to collect, organize, and preserve webpages.
 >
 > -- https://linkwarden.app/